section-engineering-education/engineering-education/content/articles/representing-data-in-django-using-matplotlib/index.md

   - url: /engineering-education/representing-data-in-django-using-matplotlib/hero.jpg
     alt: Representing Data in Django Using Matplotlib hero image
 ---
-When building applications using Django, you may find that you need to present data visualizations using graphs and charts.
-Matplotlib is one of the popular python libraries that lets you achieve it.
+When building applications using Django, you may need to present data visualizations using graphs and charts.
+Matplotlib is one of the popular Python libraries that lets you achieve this functionality.
 <!--more-->
 In this article, we are going to create a sample Django application that uses Matplotlib to visualize data.